Last Updated on

 Certain medical measures help prevent OHSS.
 Low dose gonadotropin protocols have been publicized to prevent OHSS in high-risk patients with a past history of PCOS.
 It includes various steps like:

 - Coasting or Soft landing (in case you have high oestrogen levels or many developed follicles, your doctor may recommend waiting for a few days before administering hCG, which triggers ovulation)

 - Modification of ovulation-triggering agent: Replacement of hCG by exogenous or endogenous LH (central hormone controlling the activity of ovaries)

-It is advisable to consult your gynecologist as soon as you notice any abnormal symptoms, abdominal or urinary, or a general sense of being unwell.
+It is advisable to consult your gynaecologist as soon as you notice any abnormal symptoms, abdominal or urinary, or a general sense of being unwell.

-Conclusion: Since OHSS is usually a side effect or complication of fertility treatment, it should have a high index of suspicion by the treating gynecologist.
+Since OHSS is usually a side effect or complication of fertility treatment, it should have a high index of suspicion by the treating gynaecologist.
 It may be prevented if diagnosed in the early stages.
 Consult your doctor if you suspect any symptoms.
-OHSS can be treated effectively with an integrated approach of a gynecologist, a physician, and an intensivist (critical care physician).
+OHSS can be treated effectively with an integrated approach of a gynaecologist, a physician, and a critical care physician.